 1.4 The ejusdem generis rule is not intended to be used in the interpretation of this Agreement; it follows that a general concept or category utilised in this Agreement will not be limited by any specific examples or instances utilised in relation to such a concept or category.

-2.1 In order to apply to become a Customer, the applicant must complete and submit the ‘Information Check List Form’
+2.1 In order to apply to become a Customer, the applicant must complete and submit an ‘Quotation Form’ or ‘Order Form’

-2.2 If the applicant makes any input errors during the order process if made on-line, these may be identified and corrected by the applicant before the Registration Form is submitted by Clicking the ‘Preview’ button prior to submitting your information.
+2.2 If the applicant makes any input errors during the order process if made on-line, these may be identified and corrected by the applicant before the Quotation/Order Form is submitted.

-5.4 The Company will upon request provide POP3 email services to the Customer.
+4.4 The Company will upon request provide IMAP/POP3 email services to the Customer.
 If the Customer or a mailbox exceeds the relevant storage limit notified by the Company to the Customer from time to time, the Company may delete stored emails to bring the Customer or mailbox within the storage limit.

-6.1 The Customer will provide the Company with all co-operation, information and documentation reasonably required for the implementation and hosting of the Website and the provision of the other Services, and the Customer will be responsible for procuring any third-party co-operation reasonably required for the implementation and hosting of the Website and the provision of the other Services.
+5.1 The Customer will provide the Company with all co-operation, information and documentation reasonably required for the implementation and hosting of the Website and the provision of the other Services, and the Customer will be responsible for procuring any third-party co-operation in writing reasonably required for the implementation and hosting of the Website and the provision of the other Services.

 (a) to host, store, send, relay or process any Prohibited Content;